streetstoriesems

 The Newly Divorced Man

-Earlier that day, George had been at his lawyer’s office finalizing his divorce from the “shrew who sucked the youth out of me”.
 He had gotten married later in life, after what he remembers as a pretty successful bachelorhood.
-His family and friends, female family and friends he noted, had hounded him for most of his life to settle down and when he got older he admitted that getting married sounded like the right thing to do.
-But George was a free spirit and matrimony had too many restrictions.
+His family and friends, particularly the female family and friends he noted, had hounded him for most of his life to settle down.
+When he got older, he admitted that getting married sounded like the right thing to do.
+But George was a free spirit, and matrimony had too many restrictions.
 The dissolution of his unhappy marriage had been a long time coming.

 At some point in the early hours of the next day he woke up to paramedics and the hotel manager looking down at him at his residency hotel.
 He was naked on the floor and handcuffed to a pipe attached to the baseboard heater.
 There were random specks of glitter on his oiled body and he smelled of alcohol and urine.
-There was also a slight scent of seared flesh.
-His shoulder and part of his upper arm had been leaning against the heater for so long he had developed second degree burns.
-The shoulder was also severely deformed by an obvious dislocation.

-His date had called 911 for someone having multiple seizures at the hotel.
-She had described him as an elderly 70 to 75 year old man, although George was only 56.
 She also robbed him, apparently, taking George’s watch, jewelry, and cash, even his lotto tickets.
 The hotel manager recalled seeing a “working girl” leave more than an hour before.
 He offered to go to his office to get a handcuff key that they kept for situations like this one.
-“It happens more often than you can imagine,” he told us quietly with wide eyes and eyebrows raised.
-The manager also approved of our latex gloves, saying that housekeeping services were sporadic and not very consistent.

-I wondered how the ex wife was celebrating as I looked around the dismal room George was living in.
-The manager had told us the hotel had an assortment of leasing arrangements.
-“Some stay an hour, some stay a day, and other stay longer,” he told us.
-Although George had a dresser, it looked like he hadn’t unpacked, as he appeared to be living out of two suitcases that were open and set up on stands.
-The queen sized bed mattress was covered in a yellow stained zipped up covering.
 It was bare except for a disheveled sheet and two pillows.
 The walls were covered in a dark wood-like paneling and the floor was covered in a stained, green low pile carpet.
 George had a small refrigerator and a hot plate.
 On a small shelf he had a bottle of ketchup, a bottle of hot sauce, two boxes of Capt’n Crunch, and a loaf of white bread, the kind I thought they had stopped making after I left grammar school.
 On the nightstand he had a few bottles of liquor with various levels of liquid in them, several dirty glasses with cigarettes extinguished in them, and a dirty fork.

 George seemed genuinely content, despite the current situation.
 Not once did he complain about the pain to his arm or shoulder or the IV we gave him in case he had another seizure.
 He expressed some intermittent discomfort when we splinted his shoulder and when we went over bumps on the way to the hospital but he assured us “it’s not your fault.”
 He was even sympathetic towards the woman who robbed him.
 “At least she called you guys,” he said. ” Who knows how long I would have been laying on that floor for if she hadn’t?”